Professional Practice Thesis 2 (6CP) (11673.1)

 |2023||UC - Canberra, Bruce||Semester 2||31 July 2023||On-Campus||Dr Hamed Golzad|

-All required readings for this unit will be advised by the thesis supervisors, industry partners or from self-learning.
+All required readings for this unit will be advised by the thesis supervisors or from self-learning.

 Students need to attend regular meetings with their supervisors.
 Lack of attendance may result in their inability to satisfactorily pass assessment items.